woocommerce/woocommerce-composite-products-conditional-images/readme.txt

 == Changelog ==

+= 1.2.6 =
+* Fix - Fixed an issue that prevented the 'Overlay Image' action options from rendering correctly.

 = 1.2.5 =
 * Fix - Make sure that the order of composited images is always following the order of Scenarios.